 Well here’s my thesis for this morning, or at least a first part of the thesis.
 The most powerful and painful acts of obedience must be motivated by a supreme passion for pleasure in God.
 And the preaching that kindles that kind of obedience must constantly portray God as supremely and everlastingly satisfying.
 I need to say that again.
 There’s two parts to it.

 All radical obedience must be motivated by a passion for satisfaction in God.
 And therefore the preaching that leads to that kind of obedience must portray God week in and week out as supremely and everlastingly satisfying.
-It helps the people will experience God that way, will not pursue God that way and they will not obey God, evangelically.
+It helps the people when experience God that way.
 They might legalistically, which is of no value to anyone, but not Gospel obedience.

-Now let me begin to unfold this thesis with an illustration from my experience from some years ago in prayer week in our Church. we have a prayer week at the beginning of each year and on the Friday night of that prayer week we pray all night, from 10:00 until 6:00 in the morning.
-And we divide the night up into hours and different people are assigned an hour to lead an that year, I think it was 1991, I was assigned a hour on repentance, and contrition.
+Now let me begin to unfold this thesis with an illustration from my experience from some years ago in prayer week in our church.
+We have a prayer week at the beginning of each year and on the Friday night of that prayer week we pray all night, from 10:00pm until 6:00 in the morning.
+And we divide the night up into hours and different people are assigned an hour to lead in that year — I think it was 1991, I was assigned a hour on repentance, and contrition.

-So I was to lead our people during the night, 1 in the morning, whatever they gave me, the slot I don't remember, into a time of repentance and contrition, penance, and I want to describe to you what happened in my preparation for that, which shed light on how you preach for evangelical obedience.
+So I was to lead our people during the night, 1am, whatever they gave me, the slot I don’t remember, into a time of repentance and contrition, penance, and I want to describe to you what happened in my preparation for that, which sheds light on how you preach for evangelical obedience.

 Contrition, Repentance, and David Brainerd